 1. Kokyo Gaien

-The region is famous with joggers.
-On the off chance that there’s a royal occasion, dignitaries in Japanese limousines with police escorts might be seen driving through the recreation center.
+The area is famous with joggers.
+On the off chance that there’s a royal occasion, dignitaries in Japanese limousines with police escorts might be seen driving nearby.

 In case you’re fortunate you might even see the Emperor himself.